-Lake Superior State University’s all-time winningest basketball coach is in her eighth year as director of athletics at LSSU.
+Lake Superior State University’s all-time winningest basketball coach is in her 10th year as director of athletics at LSSU.

-Kris Dunbar (’92) has focused her attention on increasing the number of endowed scholarships for athletics, increasing Laker Club membership and helping Laker teams succeed on the national collegiate stage.
-During her tenure, LSSU brought back men’s varsity golf and added women’s golf, and helped the track and field program increase scholarships as part of a master plan to boost enrollment and provide services that match the interests of prospective students.
-Dunbar now oversees 15 varsity sports.
+Kris Dunbar ’92 has focused her attention on fund-raising with the hopes of upgrading LSSU Athletics facilities, increasing Laker Club membership and helping Laker teams succeed on the national collegiate stage.
+During her tenure, LSSU brought back men’s varsity golf and added women’s golf, added junior varsity men’s and women's basketball, and helped the track and field program increase scholarships as part of a master plan to boost enrollment and provide services that match the interests of prospective students.
+Dunbar now oversees 14 varsity sports.

 Dunbar kicked off her administrative career by spearheading a $300,000 fund-raising campaign for a new wood floor in Cooper Gymnasium.
 The new floor was installed during the summer of 2007.
 The outdoor tennis facility received a facelift in 2008.
-LSSU’s Student-Athlete Advisory Committee has become one of the most-active NCAA SAAC committees in the Great Lakes Intercollegiate Athletic Conference.
+A Laker Hockey Challenge Fund campaign raised over $100,000, and several improvements to Taffy Abel Arena’s student section, press box and video webcast capabilities took place in 2013-14.
+In addition, LSSU’s Student-Athlete Advisory Committee has become one of the most-active NCAA SAAC committees in the Great Lakes Intercollegiate Athletic Conference.